dominicstop/react-native-ios-context-menu/README.md

 <br><br>

 #### 4.1.15 `ContextMenuView` [Simple Example #15](https://github.com/dominicstop/react-native-ios-context-menu/blob/master/example/src/components/ContextMenuView/ContextMenuViewSimpleExample15.js)
 A example context menu configured with a "target view".
-The "target view" is the view where the context menu preview will transition in and out from.
+The target view is the view where the context menu preview will transition in and out from.
 Essentially, instead of transitioning the entire `ContextMenuView`, you can specify a specific view.
 * If you have a custom preview configured, then the "target view" will be used to transition your custom preview.
 * If you don't have a custom preview configured (like this example), then the "target view" will become the context menu preview.
-* You can specify a "target view" in the `PreviewConfig.targetViewNode` property in the `previewConfig` prop.
+* The `previewConfig` prop accepts a `PreviewConfig` object.
+The `PreviewConfig` object has an optional property called `targetViewNode`.
+You can use this property to specify the "target view" you want to use.
 	* The `targetViewNode` property accepts a number returned from the `findNodeHandle()` function.
-	* You can import the `findNodeHandle` function from the `react-native` packgae: `import { findNodeHandle } from 'react-native'`
+	* You can import the `findNodeHandle` function from the `react-native` package: `import { findNodeHandle } from 'react-native'`
 * In order to specify a "target view" for your context menu, you first need a `ref` to that view.
 The second thing you need is a special value called a "node handle".
 	* A node handle is a number that corresponds to a specific native component instance in your app's view hierarchy.
 In other words, native components (like `View`, `Text`, etc.) all have a corresponding node handle.
 You can use a node handle to uniquely refer to a specific native component.
 	* To get a native components's corresponding node handle, you can use the `findNodeHandle()` function.
 This functions accepts a ref to some native component (e.g. like a `<View>` component).